-For the past 15 years, she's been championing writers and artists in nearly every category, format, and age group.
-She represents debut authors and illustrators as well as bestsellers and award-winning clients.
+For the past 15 years, Kelly has been championing writers and artists in nearly every category, format, and age group.
+She loves working with debut authors and illustrators as well as bestsellers and award-winning creators who are deep into their careers, and excels at developing strategies for clients at each stage of the creator's journey.

 Kelly is on the board of the Association of American Literary Agents (AALA).
 She is also on the AALA's Membership Commitee and the Diversity, Equity and Inclusion Committee where she co-directs a mentorship program that provides support to agents from underrepresented backgrounds.
-Kelly also served on the Advisory Board for UCSD's Certificate in Writing and Illustrating for Children and she is the co-founder of the City Heights Young Writers Workshop.
+Kelly grew up overseas, primarily in Singapore, and now lives in Southern California.

 A new YA duology starting with A FATE SO COLD co-written by NYT bestselling authors Amanda Foody and Christine Lynn Herman.
 Set in a world where magicians bond with immortal, semi-sentient wandsto defend against brutal magical winters, two star-crossed chosen ones wield the most powerful and feared wands in history, and they can only save their home and fulfill their destinies if one of them slays the other.
 Sold to Tor in a six-figure deal.
 (Amanda Foody is represented by Whitney Ross at Irene Goodman Literary Agency.)